madnanrizqu/madnanrizqu.com/src/content/testimonies/testimony-2.md

 shortVersion: “He has really good technical skills and always have will to improve himself by taking challenging projects, or plan what is the next improvement for our service code base.”
-author: Senior Software Engineer, Grab
+author: Muhammad Arfandy, Senior Software Engineer, Grab
 ---

 "It's really good working with Adnan, for more than 1